Pro-Americanism: South Korea

 Pro-American sentiment has been strong in South Korea throughout the postwar era, as the threatening presence of North Korea has led South Koreans to make common cause with the United States against communism, most notably in the Korean War and the Vietnam War.
 Pro-Americanism tends to be especially strong among older South Koreans and conservative South Koreans, with conservative parties often flying American flags alongside the South Korean flag at marches and political rallies.
 Anti-American sentiment has appeared among younger South Koreans at times, especially in relation to US support towards the military dictatorships of Syngman Rhee, Park Chungh Hee and Chun Doo Hwan, crimes and accidents by US servicemen stationed in South Korea in the 1990s and early 2000s, as well as the 2008 US beef protest in South Korea in which the United States was viewed as bullying South Korea into accepting imports of American beef, which some South Koreans viewed as unsafe.
-However, with China recently increasingly seen as a threat to South Korea, pro-Americanism has been once again on the rise, despite concerns about Korea passing.
-Favorable attitudes towards America declined following the re-election of Donald Trump in 2024; according to a Pew Research poll in 2025, 61% of South Koreans held a favorable opinion of the United States, down from 77% in 2024, while 39% held an unfavorable opinion, up from 19% in 2024.
+However, with China recently increasingly seen as a threat to South Korea, pro-Americanism has been once again on the rise, despite concerns about Korea Passing.

+Favorable attitudes towards America declined following the re-election of Donald Trump in 2024 due to doubts about the reliability of the United States as an ally.
+According to a Pew Research poll in 2025, 61% of South Koreans held a favorable opinion of the United States, down from 77% in 2024, while 39% held an unfavorable opinion, up from 19% in 2024.
+According to an October 2025 KStatResearch poll, 56% of South Koreans had a favorable view of the United States, while 40% had a negative view.

 Taiwan

 Taiwanese nationalists want to be free from opposition and threats from the People's Republic of China (PRC) to Taiwanese independence.
-Modern Taiwanese nationalists are therefore very friendly to the United States and support military, economic, and cultural cooperation.
+Modern Taiwanese nationalists are therefore very friendly to the United States and support military, economic, and cultural cooperation as a strategic necessity.
 Taiwanese nationalism is often seen as "anti-imperialism" since it opposes Chinese imperialism, which denies Taiwan its right to self-determination, even though it does not oppose American imperialism, which is seen as friendly to Taiwan.
 The Democratic Progressive Party (DPP) is Taiwan's leading pro-American political party.
 Lai Ching-te, the current president of Taiwan, has often been described as being "pro-U.S." in international media.

 Taiwan's far-right parties, including the New Party, Patriot Alliance Association and Chinese Unification Promotion Party have anti-American attitudes due to their sympathy for the PRC and their support of Chinese unification, but the centre-right conservative Kuomintang has a rather favorable view of the United States.